dmotte/docker-portmap-server/README.md

 rm -r hostkeys/etc
 ```

+This will create a folder named :file_folder: `hostkeys` containing your OpenSSH server host keys.
 If you omit this step, the startup script will generate them internally, but they will be different each time and of course container startup will also be a little slower.

 Then you'll have to generate an **SSH key pair** for each client: